-4. Determining the Okta username
+4. Configure the Okta plugin to map the gateway usernames to the Okta external identity.

-If the gateway usernames are different from the Okta usernames, you must configure the SPS RADIUS plugin to map the gateway usernames to the Okta usernames.
-The mapping can be as simple as appending a domain name to the gateway username, or you can query an LDAP or Microsoft Active Directory server.
+If the gateway usernames are different from the external Okta identities.
+You must configure the SPS Okta plugin to map the gateway usernames to the external Okta identities.

+To map the gateway username to the external identity, query an LDAP or Microsoft Active Directory server, or if applicable, append a domain name to the gateway username.

 For details, see [USERMAPPING] on page 27.

-5. Outband authentication on Okta
+5. SPS performs outband authentication on Okta.

-If gateway authentication is successful, SPS connects the Okta server to check which authentication factors are available for the user.
-Then SPS requests the second authentication factor from the user.
+If gateway authentication is successful, SPS connects the Okta server to check which authentication factors are available for you.
+After that, SPS requests the second authentication factor from you.

-- For OTP-like authentication factors, SPS requests the OTP from the user, and sends it to the Okta server for verification. - For the Okta push notification factor, SPS asks the Okta server to check if the user successfully authenticated on the Okta server. - 6.
-If multi-factor authentication is successful, the user can start working, while SPS records the user's activities.
-(Optionally, SPS can retrieve credentials from a local or external Credential Store or password vault, and perform authentication on the server with credentials that are not known to the user.) - 7.
-If the user opens a new session within a short period, they can do so without having to perform multi-factor authentication again.
-After this configurable grace period expires, the user must perform multi-factor authentication to open the next session.
+- For OTP-like authentication factors, SPS requests the OTP from you, and sends it to the Okta server for verification. - For the Okta push notification factor, SPS asks the Okta server to check if you successfully authenticated on the Okta server. - 6.
+If multi-factor authentication is successful, you can connect to the protected server, while SPS records your activities. - Optionally, SPS can retrieve credentials from a local or external Credential Store or password vault, and perform authentication on the server with credentials that are not known to you. - 7.
+If you open a new session within a short period, you can do so without having to perform multi-factor authentication again.
+After this configurable grace period expires, you must perform multi-factor authentication to open the next session.

 For details, see [authentication cache] on page 22.